At the end of the day, everyone wants to get paid.

 Also, make sure you have a solid system set up to manage your cash.
 You don’t want large amounts of money sitting around in registers all day.
 Plan a daily run to the bank; depositing big chunks of cash is smart and safe.

 We hope the information we’ve provided in this series has been helpful as you start your journey into the fireworks business.
 Our goal is to be a trusted resource who can partner with you and help you succeed.
+If you have not already, be sure to complete our reseller application form so that you can access our reseller pricing.

 If you have questions or want advice, please call or email our team and we’ll be happy to help in any way we can: 904-213-0615 or firstname.lastname@example.org.